 Unfortunately, the close relative of blame has to be making excuses.
-Of course, excuses are easy to tell and they may even make your child feel justified for a moment.
-In the future, however, tossing out excuses will never help him improve or fix what went wrong.
+Of course, excuses are easy to tell and they may even make you feel justified for a moment.
+In the future, however, tossing out excuses will never help you improve or fix what went wrong.

-Youth sports needs to be a collectively cooperative space and trying to win is certainly OK -- it’s when matters devolve into the intentionally hurtful and dismissive chatter that those around you are harmed.
-Whether if it’s with her own teammates or against the opposing team, there’s no room for demeaning and degrading talk in youth sports -- and it’s certainly not something the coach wants to hear while he’s on the sideline either.
+Sports needs to be a collectively cooperative space and trying to win is certainly OK — it’s when matters devolve into the intentionally hurtful and dismissive chatter that those around you are harmed.
+Whether if it’s with her own teammates or against the opposing team, there’s no room for demeaning and degrading talk in sports, especially youth sports — and it’s certainly not something the coach wants to hear while he’s on the sideline either.

-If you can’t hit a certain pitch -- take some extra swings after practice; if your coach thinks you might play well as a striker instead of a midfielder, give it a try.
+If you can’t hit a certain pitch — take some extra swings after practice; if your coach thinks you might play well as a striker instead of a midfielder, give it a try.
 After all, you never know what might happen because you stayed positive, helpful, and supportive!

 CoachUp is the safest and easiest way to find a coach for personalized training.
 With our 100% money-back guarantee and vetted coaches, anyone can achieve their full athletic potential.
 Find your perfect coach today!